ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * The payload MAY include any of the status parameter 'group_name', 'group_title', 'exp', 'app_groups, 'group_policies', 'as_uri' and 'active' defined in {{config-repr-status-properties}}.

-   - In a CoRAL document, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.
+   - When CoRAL is used, each element of the 'app_groups' array from the status properties is included as a separate element with name 'app_group'.

 * The payload MUST NOT include any of the status parameter 'rt', 'ace-groupcomm-profile' and 'joining_uri' defined in {{config-repr-status-properties}}.

 If any of the following occurs, the Group Manager MUST respond with a 4.00 (Bad Request) response, which MAY include additional information to clarify what went wrong.

-* Any of the received parameters is specified multiple times, with the exception of the 'app_group' element in a CoRAL document.
+* Any of the received parameters is specified multiple times, with the exception of the 'app_group' element when using CoRAL.

 * Any of the received parameters is not recognized, or not valid, or not consistent with respect to other related parameters.